tutek1/DTLabs/07_Animation&Physics/lab07.md

 **Skeletal Animation** is a very useful technique to create natural moving models and are a much deeper topic.
 If you are interested in 3D modelling or procedural animation, I recommend looking up more sources.
 This brief overview will be sufficient for us to use them in this codelab.

-## Animation Tree (Premade Animations) TODO
+## Animation Tree (Premade Animations)
 Duration: hh:mm:ss

+In the first half of this codelab, we will look at 3 different ways to make and use animations.
+The first one is working with animations created in another software, such as `Blender` or others.

+### `AnimationTree`
 Creating more complex animation behavior, than just playing one animation, can be done in Godot with the use of the `AnimationTree` node.
-It can be used to create very complex animation switching and blending trees.
+It can be used to create very complex animation behavior with state switching and blending trees.

 The tree has a property of `Tree Root`, which can be set to create the behavior.
 There are several options but only some of them are useful (✔️) to be chosen as the root of the animation tree.